AD1007/Project-Showcase/README.md

 7.NUMBER_GUESSING_GAME_UI :> Same algorithm and Idea as 5th one.
 But it have a UI in addition.

 8. NUMBER_GUESING_GAME_HUMAN~COMPUTER :> Same number guessing game, but this time you have to compete with the machine itself
+9. STATISTICAL_METHODS(Using own library stats) :> Doing statistical calculations is not tough, but making with your own library, turns it into master code